 There is no such thing as a healthy tan.
-The skin produces a dark-coloured pigment, melanin, as a shield against further damage from UV radiation.
+The skin produces a dark-colored pigment, melanin, as a shield against further damage from UV radiation.
 The darkening provides some protection against sunburn: a dark tan on a white skin offers a sun protection factor of between 2 and 4.
 However, it is no defence against long-term UV damage such as skin cancer.
 A suntan may be cosmetically desirable, but in fact it is nothing but a sign that your skin has been damaged and has attempted to protect itself.

 There are two distinct types of tanning reactions: immediate pigment darkening occurs, where the pigment called melanin already present in the skin darkens on exposure to UVA.
 This immediate tan begins to fade within a few hours after cessation of exposure.
 Delayed tanning happens over a period of about three days, when new melanin is produced and distributed between the upper skin cells.
 This tan can persist for several weeks.